peterjc/backports.lzma/README.rst

 your operating system, version of Python, XY Utils, the lzma backport etc.
 Reproducible test cases are particularly helpful.

-If you can demonstrate a problem in this backport but not in the 'lzma' module included with Python 3.3 or later, then it is clearly something we will need to fix.
-Any issues in the 'lzma' module as bundled with Python 3.3 or later should be reported to the Python project at http://bugs.python.org instead.
+If you can demonstrate a problem in this backport but not in the ``lzma`` module included with Python 3.3 or later, then it is clearly something we will need to fix.

+Any issues in the ``lzma`` module as bundled with Python 3.3 or later should be reported to the Python project at http://bugs.python.org instead (and we can hopefully apply any official fix to the backport as well).

 Release Process